Comparison of The Most Popular Wearable Breast Pumps (Eufy S1 Pro, MomCozy Air1, & Momcozy M5)

 • More forgiving for elastic tissue

-• Silicone flange has a “grippy,” velvety feel
+• Silicone flange has a “grippy,” velvety feel… in a good way

 • Comes with a variety of flange insert sizes so that you dont have to buy extra parts